inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/200-introduction.rst

-non-departmental ministerial-level government agency, tasked with providing guidance and direction to the efforts of disaster management that includes disaster prevention, emergency response, rehabilitation and reconstruction in a fair and equal way.
-National Disaster Management Agency functions as a policy maker and formulator and Refugee (IDP) management to act quickly and appropriately and effectively and efficiently.
+non-departmental ministerial-level government agency, tasked with providing guidance and direction to the efforts of disaster management that includes disaster prevention, emergency response, rehabilitation and reconstruction in a fair and equal way. |BNPB|
+functions as a policy maker regarding refugee/IDP management for effective and efficient response.
-It coordinates the implementation of disaster management activities in a planned, integrated, and comprehensive way.
+It coordinates the implementation of disaster management activities in a planned, integrated and comprehensive way.

 http://bnpb.go.id